-Bricktown is probably the most exciting area of OKC, giving us a restaurant, sports, and shopping hotspot in the tradition of San Antonio's Riverwalk.
+Bricktown is one of the most exciting areas of OKC, giving us a restaurant, sports, and shopping hotspot in the tradition of San Antonio's Riverwalk.
 One could quite easily spend an afternoon exploring it all, but you should have a plan before you go.
 Know the landscape

-, so you can thoroughly enjoy yourself as you walk amongst the sites along the canal.
+, so you can thoroughly enjoy yourself as you travel along the canal.

 Speaking of sporting events, let's start there as the major complexes essentially create bookends for the primary attraction district of Bricktown.
 The Bricktown Ballpark

-So we start on the East end and work our way West.
-There are a number of parking areas along Oklahoma Ave. right in the middle, priced around $5.
+So we'll start on the east end and work our way west first.
+There are a number of parking areas along Oklahoma Avenue. right in the middle, priced around $5.
 But let's put our car in the multi-level parking garage just beside the ballpark.
 When the garage is full, it can be difficult to maneuver up and down the ramps, but one familiar with parking garages likely won't have much trouble.
-It's on Sheridan Ave. just North of the ballpark, so we work our way South to the entrance.
+It's on Sheridan, just north of the ballpark, so we work our way south to the entrance.